plasmatic1/website/_posts/2021-07-31-dmoj-problemsetter-quiz.md

 > True or False: Checking the "Pretest?" box in the Edit Test Data page will mark the case as a sample case.

 > Using your preferred language, print an array of integers called "arr" on a single line, space separated, and to standard error.

+This question doesn't require you to also validate whitespace and input format, just that the values given in the input respect the constraints given in the description.
+Since DMOJ doesn't support services like polygon to prepare problems, submitting to the judge is the easiest way to

 > What is the difference between the output prefix length and the output limit length?